junnlikestea/vita/README.md

 ```
 vita -d hackerone.com -a
 ```
+By default it will just ignore services you don't supply keys for.

 ### Sources
+* C99
 * AnubisDB
 * Alienvault
 * Binaryedge - be careful running this on a large host if you have a free license.
 Vita fetches every page of results.